Jack Doohan: Formula 4 (2018)

-Doohan started his single-seater career at the age of 15 in the F4 British Championship with the TRS Arden Junior Racing Team, alongside fellow Red Bull junior Dennis Hauger.
+Doohan started his single-seater career at the age of fifteen in the F4 British Championship with the TRS Arden Junior Racing Team, alongside fellow Red Bull junior Dennis Hauger.
 He scored three wins throughout the season, with his first car racing victory coming at Thruxton.
-The Australian finished fifth in the standings, just one point behind Hauger.
+Doohan finished fifth in the standings, just one point behind Hauger.

-That year Doohan also participated in both the German and Italian Formula 4 championships for Prema Powerteam on a part-time basis.
+That year, Doohan also participated in both the German and Italian Formula 4 championships for Prema Powerteam on a part-time basis.
 He finished 12th and 20th in the standings respectively, scoring no podiums.

+Formula Three (2019–2021)

-F3 Asian Championship
+2019: Debut in Asian Championship and Euroformula

 In 2019, Doohan made his first appearance in the F3 Asian Championship with Hitech Grand Prix.
 Driving for Hitech Grand Prix, the Aussie won five races and ended up second in the championship, 25 points adrift of the experienced Ukyo Sasahara.

-The next winter he returned to the series with Pinnacle Motorsport.
-He once again finished in the runner-up spot, this time behind Joey Alders.

-Euroformula Open

 Doohan's main campaign in 2019 would lie in the Euroformula Open with Double R. The Australian finished on the podium twice, once at Hockenheimring and at the Red Bull Ring.
 Other than that, his season was average and Doohan ended 11th in the standings, and sixth in the rookies'.
+The next winter, Doohan returned to the Asian Championship with Pinnacle Motorsport.
+He once again finished in the runner-up spot, this time behind Joey Alders.

-FIA Formula 3 Championship
+2020: Debut campaign in FIA Formula 3

-2020

 In 2020, Doohan progressed to the FIA Formula 3 Championship, driving for HWA Racelab, partnering Jake Hughes and FDA-member Enzo Fittipaldi.
 Doohan's high point during the season was seventh in qualifying in Silverstone and topping practice in Spa-Francorchamps, but mainly his campaign was full of incidents and misfortune.
 Doohan did not score any points during the campaign, and with a best finish of eleventh place, which came at the final race in Mugello, he classified 26th in the drivers' championship.
 Despite describing the year as having been "very very tough", Doohan maintained that he had been able to learn more from it than he would have from a more successful season.
 He tested for Trident during post-season testing.